thestriver/RecieptsOrganizerApp_with_DropBoxAPI/README.md

-# Reciepts OrganizerApp with DropBoxAPI
+# Reciepts Organizer App with DropBoxAPI

 Built a Reciepts Organizer using Javascript.
 It uses the DropBox API to organize reciepts for the user.